HesitantlyHuman/hatecomp/README.md

 # Hate Datasets Compilation

-Contains many different hate, violence, and discrimination speech datasets, along with anotations on where they were found, the data format and method for collection and labeling.
-Each dataset is kept in the original file structure and placed inside the respective folder's `data` filde, in case a more recent version is obtained.
+Contains 17 different hate, violence, and discrimination speech datasets, along with anotations on where they were found, the data format and method for collection and labeling.
+Each dataset is kept in the original file structure and placed inside the respective folder's `data` file, in case a more recent version is obtained.
 (Links for the source are in each ABOUT.md file)

 # Datasets